Compress PDF using PHP

 The number of digital documents has grown over the years.
 It is important to compress these documents properly for sharing and long-term storage.
 You can compress PDF documents using PHP programming language with no effort at all!
 Simply follow the steps described in this article and check out our code examples in the ConvertAPI PHP library on GitHub.
 If you still have questions, do not hesitate to contact our friendly customer support!

-Choose compression level from presets.
-If preset is selected all other compression options are ignored.
+Choose a compression level from the available presets.
+If a preset is selected, all other compression options will be ignored.
+These presets are optimized for various use cases, such as balancing file size and quality.

 Values: none text archive web ebook printer